 Gaucho Parilla Argentina is located at 146 6th St, Pittsburgh, PA 15222, USA.

 Iconic Pittsburgh Food

 I’m going to avoid mentioning Pittsburgh’s famous sandwich known for being topped with fries and coleslaw because it isn’t that great.
 Instead, my answer is pierogies.

 You can find pierogies almost everywhere you look in Pittsburgh – be it as a side, a main, on top of a burger, or even on a salad at times.
 The best place to get these bad boys is at Apteka, a vegan Eastern European restaurant in the city’s Bloomfield neighborhood.

 Apteka usually serves two flavors of pierogies that change daily including flavors like sauerkraut and mushroom or smoked cabbage and potato.
 I typically order a large plate with both flavors.

 Pittsburgh has a number of coffee shops, but my favorite is our neighborhood cafe, Commonplace Coffee.
-This local chain roasts its own own beans and serves excellent cups of coffees.
+This local chain roasts its own beans and serves excellent cups of coffee.